Canine Health Conditions

 Cervical Spondylomelopathy

-Also known as Wobbler Syndrome and is a disease of the spine in the neck area which causes a problem with the nerves and the signals they send and receive from the brain and the rest of the body and as the name suggests causes a wobbly uncoordinated gait.
+Also known as Wobbler Syndrome, it is a spinal disorder of the neck that affects nerve function and the signals they transmit to and from the brain and the rest of the body.
+As the name suggests, it causes a wobbly, uncoordinated gait.

-This can be managed non-surgically with exercise modification, anti-inflammatory medications and physical and hydrotherapy.
-Surgery can also be used and methods vary depending on the severity of the condition.
+This can be managed non-surgically with exercise modification, anti-inflammatory medications, and physical and electrotherapeutic modalities.
+Surgery may also be indicated, and the approach varies with the severity of the condition.

 Canine Physical Health Therapy